 Our promise of loyalty also applies to our common work.

 Please don't think that we have already reached the end of our activity!
 We have a tremendous goal before us.
-We want to help to create a new type of person such as the Church needs if it is to overcome the severe shocks of our times.
+We want to help to create a new type of person such as the Church needs in order to overcome the severe shocks of our times.
 We want to help to create a new type of Family, a holy community.
 Our work must make us into holy people.
 Woe, if we become superficial!
-Woe, if the members of the Family start to become babblers about God, and not God - bearers!
+Woe, if the members of the Family start to become babblers about God, and not God-bearers!
 We have to strive for true holiness.
-Faithfulness to our work, therefore, includes unflinching striving to reach the ideal of our state of life, to reach the ideal of our sex.